manueich/manueich.github.io/_pages/Bayesian_Inference/BI_VB.md

 $$\mathbb{E}[x]_{\mathcal{N}(x|\mu,\tau^{-1})}=\int x\mathcal{N}(x|\mu,\tau^{-1})dx=\mu$$

-In words, we expect a random variable $x$ to take the value of the mean $\mu$ if a follows a normal distribution.
+In words, we expect a random variable $x$ to take the value of the mean $\mu$ if it follows a normal distribution.
 As we have seen before, the expectation of a Gamma distribution is:

 $$\mathbb{E}[x]_{\mathcal{Ga}(x|a,b)}=\int x\mathcal{Ga}(x|a,b)dx=\frac{a}{b}$$